Medically reviewed by Drugs.com. Last updated on Aug 31, 2022.

 How is a corneal abrasion diagnosed?

-Your doctor will use instruments to look into your eye.
-If you have something in your eye that is scratching your cornea, the doctor will remove it.
-Your doctor may put a special dye in your eye.
-Then the doctor will look at your eye with a lighted instrument.
-The light and dye can help your doctor see how badly your eye has been scratched.
+Your healthcare provider will examine your eye.
+If you have something in your eye that is scratching your cornea, your healthcare provider will remove it.
+He or she may put dye in your eye and look at it with a light.
+The light and dye can help your provider see if your cornea has been scratched.